kanzure/phantomjs-test-provisions/README.md

 # who tests the testers

-There is also default example which can run immediately for this project:
+There is also a default example which can run immediately for this project:

 ``` bash
 npm test